 Clearly, despite regulations and labelling, energy drinks mixed with drugs and alcohol presents a new concern for employers.
 The side effects of mixing energy drinks and alcohol can jeopardise workplace safety.
 A co-worker does not want to deal with a person experiencing agitation and tremors.
 The message is that the importance of alcohol testing in the Australian workplace continues to grow.
 The portable breathalyser has made it easy to maintain a random alcohol testing program.
 Maintaining a safe and alcohol and drug free workplace requires ever more diligence in maintaining a workplace alcohol and drug testing program.
 It would not be surprising if one day, employers find they also need to ban energy drinks.

-CMM Technology at http://www.cmm.com.au/ sells a variety of breathalysers that provide quality alcohol testing results, including the Alcosense Precision Breathalyser and the Lion Alcoblow.
-The high performing equipment gives employers the assurance that they are doing everything possible to maintain an alcohol free workplace.
+CMM Technology sell a variety of breathalysers that provide quality results, the high performance equipment gives employers the assurance that they are doing everything possible to maintain an alcohol free workplace.